Patagonia Maui Kite & Wing Fest

 - AVOID CONTACT.
 You must avoid contact with other riders, but a right-of-way boat will not be penalized under this rule unless the contact causes damage.

 - CHANGING COURSE.
 When you change course, you must give the other rider a chance to keep clear

 - ACQUIRING RIGHT OF WAY.
 When you do something to become the right-of-way rider, you must give the other boat a chance to get away from you

 - Before your Preparatory Signal, and after you finish, don’t interfere with boats that are about to start or are racing.

 - The course will be displayed at the official riders meeting.

 - There are no gear restrictions however there will be different classes and results will be scored by class:

-- The Race Classes will be: Men’s Foil, Women’s Foil, Men’s Open, Women’s Open.
-Men and women will race together however they will be scored seperatly.
+The Race Classes will be: Men’s Wing, Women’s wing, groms wing, Men’s kite Open, Women’s kite Open, groms kite open, mens kite foil, womens kite foil, groms kite foil.
+Men, women & groms will race together however they will be scored separately.

 - Start Sequence and Flags will be confirmed at the official riders meeting.

 GENERAL ATTITUDE.
 All riders must, by their actions & general attitude, during the entire event and at all times promote the image of the sport, the sponsors of the event, and themselves in a professional manner.
 Any failure to do so immediately prior to, during and immediately after the event may result in a warning or disqualification of the event.